About the Journal

 Open Policy

 Estoa.
-Journal of the Faculty of Architecture and Urbanism of University of Cuenca, is an open access serial publication completely free for all users.
-The editorial team manages the entry of its content in catalogs, digital repositories and databases, in order to reuse and self-archive their articles, following the Digital Preservation Policy of scientific e-journals of the University of Cuenca.
-For this reason, Estoa is included in DOAJ (Directory of Open Access Journal) and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.
-Estoa reserves only the rights to publish the documents.
+Journal of the Faculty of Architecture and Urbanism of the University of Cuenca, is an open access serial publication that is completely free of charge for all users.
+The editorial team manages the inclusion of its content in catalogs, digital repositories, and databases, with the aim of enabling the reuse and self-archiving of its articles, in accordance with the Digital preservation policy for scientific e-journals of the University of Cuenca.
+For this reason, Estoa is included in the DOAJ (Directory of Open Access Journals) and holds a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
+Estoa retains solely the publication rights to the documents.

 Copyright

-2. Not be used for commercial or for-profit purposes.
+2. The material is not used for commercial or for-profit purposes.

 Each article published by Estoa has a Digital Object Identifier (DOI).